Zygmunt Świechowski

-Zygmunt Świechowski (18 February 1920 – 28 December 2015) was a Polish art historian and architectural conservator with a particular interest in the Romanesque era. Świechowski was also a leading figure in architectural preservation and restoration work in Poland, and he used photography extensively to illustrate his books as well as in a number of public exhibitions.
+Zygmunt Świechowski (18 February 1920 – 28 December 2015) was a Lithuanian-born Polish art historian and architectural conservator with a particular interest in the Romanesque era. Świechowski was also a leading figure in architectural preservation and restoration work in Poland, and he used photography extensively to illustrate his books as well as in a number of public exhibitions.
 His best-known work is Romanesque Art in Poland, with 28 editions published between 1982 and 1990 in six languages.

 Education

 Świechowski was born in Vilnius, Lithuania on 18 February 1920.
-He began his schooling in Poniewież, Lithuania and moved on to secondary schooling in Rydzyn, Poland.
-Already keenly interested in history and preservation as a teenager, he documented roadside shrines and wooden crosses placed in village homesteads around Żmudź in southeast Poland, which in the 1930s were disappearing as a result of land enclosures.
-Delayed by the Second World War, he began studies in art history at Adam Mickiewicz University, Poznań in 1945.
+He began his schooling in Panevėžys, Lithuania and moved on to secondary schooling in Rydzyn, Poland.
+Already keenly interested in history and preservation as a teenager, he documented roadside shrines and Lithuanian wooden crosses placed in village homesteads around Samogitia, which in the 1930s were disappearing as a result of land enclosures.
+Delayed by World War II, he began studies in art history at Adam Mickiewicz University, Poznań in 1945.
 He gained his Master's degree in 1948 for his thesis Granite Architecture of Western Pomerania, and in 1950 successfully defended his doctoral dissertation, titled Opactwo cysterskie w Sulejowie (The Cistercian Abbey in Sulejów).